Mental Health Awareness Week 2021: What, When & Which Speakers to Book?

 Previous testimonials of Jonathan's include:

-"Jonathan went down really well on Saturday, the room were really quiet and engaged!"
+"Jonathan went down really well on Saturday, the room was really quiet and engaged!"

 - Leicester Tigers